Description length of canonical and microcanonical models: Asymptotic expansions

-Finally, equation \ref{as_delta_c_er} is obtained by comparing the two asymptotic complexities.
-Notice that the asymptotic formula \ref{as_can_comp_er} for the canonical complexity represents a very well-known result, as it can be derived directly by applying the asymptotic formula \ref{as_can_comp} to the case of i.i.d.
+provided in~\cite{staniczenko2014}, where the authors show it to be very precise already for small values of the total number of entries $nm$.
+Finally, equation (\ref{as_delta_c_er}) is obtained by comparing the two asymptotic complexities.
+Notice that the asymptotic formula (\ref{as_can_comp_er}) for the canonical complexity represents a well-known result, as it can be derived directly by applying the asymptotic formula (\ref{as_formula_nml}) to the case of i.i.d.
 Bernoulli random variables.